Carburetor Rebuild FAQ

 - Do you offer metal parts replating?

 Yes.
 I frequently re zinc plate the steel brackets on carburetors, on request.
-Chrome, black oxide, and hard chrome is available also.
+I don't do chrome however.

 - Is vapor honing available?